rweather/system80-restoration/README.md

 * Replace the 6-way 74LS367 bus transceivers with the 8-way 74LS244 and
 74LS245 instead to reduce the number of transceiver chips.
 * Replace the 5-pin composite video connector with a standard RCA jack.
+* Replace the character generator ROM with a modern EEPROM and include the graphics characters in the EEPROM.
+This removes the need for a separate circuit for rendering the graphics characters.

 ## Resources